ncatlab/nlab-content/pages/18126.md

 This homeomorphism is given by "[[stereographic projection]]":
 One thinks of both the $n$-sphere as well as the Euclidean space $\mathbb{R}^n$ as [[topological subspaces]] (example \ref{SubspaceTopology}) of $\mathbb{R}^{n+1}$ in the standard way (example \ref{SpheresAndDisks}), such that they [[intersection|intersect]] in the [[equator]] of the $n$-sphere.
-For $p \in S^n$ one of the corresponding poles, then the homeomorphism is the function which sends a point $x \in S^{n}\setminus \{p\}$ along the line connecting it with $p$ to the point $y$ where this line intersects the equatorial plane.
+For $p \in S^n$ one of the corresponding poles, then the homeomorphism is the function which sends a point $x \in S^{n}\setminus \{p\}$ along the line connecting it with $p$ to the point $y$ where this line intersects tfhe equatorial plane.

 In the canonical ambient [[coordinates]] this [[stereographic projection]] is given as follows: